microsoft/Windows-appsample-trafficapp/MVVM.md

   * The view binds many UI properties directly to view-model and model properties, and binds many UI events directly to view-model methods.
   * When a UI property cannot bind directly to a given view-model property, the view-model provides a wrapper property that exposes the app state in whatever format or data type the UI requires.
   * When a UI event cannot bind directly to a given view-model method or the method needs some data from the event, the view uses a code-behind event handler to call the view-model method, passing it any relevant data extracted from the event args.
-  * When a UI control exposes some features through methods only, the view calls those methods from code-behind in response to any relevant view-model PropertyChanged events.
+  * When a UI control exposes some features through methods only, the view calls those methods from code-behind in response to any relevant view-model events.